My Favourite Colour Collective Illustration (Twitter Group Challenge) 2016

 S6 & Redbubble PIECE OF ILLUSTRATION 2016

-One of my most bought pieces from my online stores in 2016 where from my Hot drinks collection.
+One of the most purchased pieces from my online stores in 2016 was from my Hot Drinks collection.

-Started as a study of portraits in the vector style, three little pieces came about!
-My favourite piece being "That Hot Chocolate Feeling", because I LOVE hot chocolate in the winter, especially with little marshmallows floating around on top.
+These started as a study of portraits in the vector style, and three little pieces came about!
+My favourite piece is "That Hot Chocolate Feeling", because I LOVE hot chocolate in the winter, especially with little marshmallows floating around on top.
 Yummy.